Skip to content

 Expert Q&A: Gambling Disorder

 Gambling is a common, legal form of entertainment and recreation that is enjoyed by millions of people every day.
 The vast majority of people who gamble are able to do so without any long-lasting problems or harm.
 But, like alcohol, tobacco or drugs of abuse, gambling can become an addiction.
-Recent research has shown that up to 1 percent of the population is currently has a gambling disorder.
 There are many different warning signs that gambling is becoming a problem.
 The most common symptoms are lying about gambling, not stopping or controlling gambling, spending excessive amounts of time gambling, and being preoccupied by gambling.

 Any gambling behavior that creates harm, distress and negative life problems could signify a gambling disorder.
 For example, two simple questions to ask are: “Have you ever had to lie to people important to you about how much you gambled?” and “Have you ever felt the need to bet more and more money?”
 A yes answer to either question suggests that there may be a gambling problem.